-Around 10 years ago, there were two places your parents or grandparents would go for a holiday, either a wine tour in South Australia or an RV trip around Tasmania, in true ‘grey nomad’ style.
+Until the 2000s, there were two places your parents or grandparents would go for a holiday, either a wine tour in South Australia or an RV trip around Tasmania, in true ‘grey nomad’ style.

-MONA is responsible for the summer festival MONA FOMA curated by Violent Femmes guitarist Brian Ritchie.
+MONA is responsible for the summer festival MONA FOMA, curated by Violent Femmes guitarist Brian Ritchie.
 Using his industry contacts, a state that once struggled to lure any big-name acts can now boast the likes of The Flaming Lips, Gotye, Phillip Glass and Nick Cave among past line-ups.
 Subscribe to the site so, you don’t miss tickets.

-And Walsh hasn’t stopped there, stay tuned for his hotel and casino, HoMo.
+And Walsh hasn’t stopped there – stay tuned for his hotel and casino, HoMo.

-And if you are traveling to Golconda from Hobart make sure you stop at Elephant Pass and enjoy a stack of pancakes overlooking the Tasman Sea.
+And, if you are traveling to Golconda from Hobart, make sure you stop at Elephant Pass and enjoy a stack of pancakes overlooking the Tasman Sea.

 If beer is not your thing, visit Willie Smith's Apple Shed in the Huon, south of Hobart, for a cider.
-It ticks all the boxes, it’s organic, served in a rustic barn with Sunday sessions and quality produce.
-The nearby museum tells the story behind the orchard industry’s comeback in the region, helping the state reclaim the title of the ‘Apple Isle’.
+It ticks all the boxes: it’s organic, served in a rustic barn with Sunday music sessions and quality produce.
+The nearby museum tells the story behind the orchard industry’s comeback in the region, helping the state reclaim the title of the Apple Isle.

 Further south in the Huon, the tiny town of Geeveston is where you’ll find the best sushi in the state at Masaaki’s Sushi.
-But you need to be quick, chef Masaaki Koyoma only opens on weekends, is sold out by mid-afternoon and closes early Sunday to go surfing.
+But, you need to be quick, chef Masaaki Koyoma only opens on weekends, is sold out by mid-afternoon and closes early Sunday to go surfing.

 While in Geeveston, you can explore the Hartz Mountains, Huon and Picton Rivers, Hastings Caves and relax in the thermal springs.

-In Hobart, the State Cinema is the place to go.
-It screens arthouse and foreign movies alongside blockbusters.
-Find out what is being screened in cinema five or eight and you will enjoy an intimate experience with just a few leather couches surrounded by sandstone walls.
+In Hobart, the State Cinema screens arthouse and international movies alongside blockbusters.
+Find out what is being screened in cinema five or eight which are furnished with just a few leather couches surrounded by sandstone walls.
 Make sure you grab a glass of Tassie red.
 The cinema is at the top of the restaurant strip in North Hobart.

 The art-deco Star Theatre in Launceston is another independent cinema screening fewer mainstream films.
 Like the State Cinema, it has a bar and café with relaxed seating options.